ttakao/gopro-fc/README.md

  I am making some drone boats.
  As usual drone users, I also want to take pictures on the boat.
  I think GoPro camera is very popular.
- But I have never seen using Gopro on the drone boat.
+ But I have never seen using Gopro on drone boats.
  Then I make a solution.
  Building this system is not easy for me.
-Then I'd like to share my experiences with Ardupilot folks.
+Then I'd like to share my experiences with Ardupilot folks for you.

  ## Basic concept
  Please see following high level chart.